Frequently Asked Questions

 Billing login tokens are stored locally in ~/.sweet/config.json.

 Still have questions?
-Check our Troubleshooting guide or contact support.
+Check our Troubleshooting guide or join Discord.